johnnysand7/steam-study/README.md

 ![genres](images/genres.png)
 <sup> [III] Comparing the community, playtime, and Metacritic ratings by genre for the top 526 games</sup>
-It looks like games where you tend to play a lot (e.g., massively multiplayer, strategy, RPGs) generally have more favorable playtime ratings (surprise!).
-Casual games or Indie games might be games where the emphasis is upon the artwork or music and do not require tens of hours to complete while still being great games ([e.g., Braid, one of my favorites](http://store.steampowered.com/app/26800/)).
+It looks like games where you tend to play a lot (e.g., massively multiplayer, strategy, and RPGs) generally have more favorable playtime ratings (surprise!).
+Casual games or Indie games might emphasize artwork or music and do not require tens of hours to complete while still being great games ([e.g., Braid, one of my favorites](http://store.steampowered.com/app/26800/)).
 So rather than look at each game individually and create a custom playtime to explicit rating, maybe I could use the genres to help me out.

 ![genres_countries](images/genres_countries2.png)
 <sup> [IV] The top 5 countries in my dataset and the top 5 most played genres</sup>
 What jumps out with this image is that Action is probably way too generalized.
 With a little exploring, [Lovers in a Dangerous Spacetime](http://store.steampowered.com/app/252110/) and [Counter-Strike: Global Offensive](http://store.steampowered.com/app/730/) are both posted in the store under Action.
-A quick look at the store pages will tell you that these games are incredibly different.
-This leads into my future work section.
+An idea to try remedy this:
+* Each game has about 15-20 community-voted tags (something like 300 unique tags between the 526 games).
+The order matters since those have the most votes.
+I would like to try to use this in addition to maybe either the description of each game or the top few most useful reviews to create a TF-IDF matrix and see how many natural clusters (if any) appear.
+Then, use these clusters as genres, get a rough idea of what kinds of games fall into each, and create an explicit playtime to rating for each cluster.

 ## Limitations